AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ```

 ## Category
-Category is an *[Attribute]* in AgenaScript.
+Category is an *[Attribute]* in AgenaScript and can be used on properties and classes.

-The category attribute defines under which category in the properties dialog the parameter is shown.
+The category attribute on properties defines under which category in the properties dialog the parameter is shown.
 If this attribute is missing, the parameters category is accepted as the standard.

 The following example shows how to create the new category "My Parameters" in the properties dialog: